The top of the invoice shows the basic customer details, including:

 Status – what is the status of the invoice?
 Is it paid?
 Is it submitted?
 Note: Administrators can create additional invoice statuses in Settings > Pop Up Lists > Invoice Status.

 Subtotal – the total of all items sold on the invoice

 Labor – displays the total of all labor that has been hidden on the invoice body

-Sales Tax – the sales tax charged for all taxable items based on the tax rate selected.
+Sales Tax – the tax charged for all taxable items based on the selected tax rate.